Iran’s death row victims from barista to karate champ as brutal executions continue

 Seyed Mohammad Hosseini was arrested in November during an anti-government protest.

-A lawyer representing claimed that he was tortured and suffered physical abuse while in prison.
+A lawyer representing him claimed that he was tortured and suffered physical abuse while in prison.
 Hosseini claimed that he had been forced to confess, before he was found guilty at trial over the Basij killing.

 Ali Sharifzade Ardakani wrote on Twitter before his client’s death: “He has been severely tortured, beaten up, with tied hands and closed eyes, kicked in his head and falling unconscious, beaten up with an iron bar to his soles of the feet and given electric shocks on different parts of his body.”